The Freemasons Tavern on Queen Street, London. The original building no longer exists.

 Outlines of upcoming HOGG events can be found here.

-HOGG produce occasional publications
+HOGG produces occasional publications

 For the latest snippets on history of geology topics follow our Blue Sky feed.